 Pamela is a chartered accountant but following an initial career in banking and accountancy, chose to transfer those skills into supporting the development of third sector organisations.
 As well as having a detailed and formal financial knowledge, she is also a specialist in legal and management models for charities and social enterprises.

-Design Teams: We have a close working relationship with around 6 design teams with different specialisms eg in heritage, rural, community or energy efficiency
+Architect led design teams - We have a close working relationship with around 6 design teams with different specialisms eg in heritage, rural, community or energy efficiency.

-Unlocking Potential: We work in partnership with UP with many of our impact assessment because we believe relationship and networks are key to the strength of communities and the happiness of individuals
+Unlocking Potential: Unlocking Potential: We work in partnership with the Unlocking Potential platform with many of our impact assessment because we believe relationship and networks are key to the strength of communities and the happiness of individuals.